dbojan/howto/README.md

 ## How to create fillable pdf forms for free:

-- Use Libre office.
+### With Libre Office.

-- Start Libre office Draw
+- Start Libre office Draw if you want to manually position text boxes, or Libre Office Writer (text boxes will be in text lines)
 - View/Toolbars/Form Controls

 - Click on 'Design Mode', looks like a triangle.